hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Where to Sleep in Latacunga Ecuador

-Two more popular hostels in Latacunga for backpackers are Hostal Central that recently stows bags for free and Hostal Café Tiana that stows luggage for $1 a day.
+Two more popular hostels in Latacunga for backpackers are Hostal Central which recently stows bags for free and Hostal Café Tiana which stows luggage for $1 a day.

 Find the best Latacunga hotels, hostels, and guesthouses here